cwendorf/CALM/docs/producing/README.md

 #### Example: Repeated (Forward) Contrasts

-The intercept is equivalent to mean of the first group.
+The intercept is equivalent to the mean of the first group.
 Parameters represent the difference between each group and the subsequent group.

 ```r